FlaxEngine/FlaxDocs/manual/animation/tutorials/change-anim-graph-param.md

 ![Anim Graph Add Param](media/add-param-button.jpg)

 Now add one or more graph parameter.
 To do it simply specify the parameter type (with combo box menu) and click the **Add parameter** button.
 It will add a new parameter.
-You can rename or remvoe the created parameters by using the dedicated context menu.
+You can rename or remove the created parameters by using the dedicated context menu.
 Simply right click on a parameter name label.
 You can also specify the default value for the parametrs.

 ![Anim Graph Edit Param](media/anim-param-edit.jpg)